Place Vendôme (Swingle Singers with MJQ album)

 Place Vendôme (released as Encounter in the U.S.) is an album released by the Swingle Singers performing with the Modern Jazz Quartet.
-The album was a 1967 Grammy award nominee.
+This album as Encounter was a 1968 Grammy award nominee for Best Performance By A Chorus.

 All tracks from this album are also included on the Mercury compilation CD Compact Jazz: The Swingle Singers and the 11 disk Philips boxed set, Swingle Singers.